Frequently Asked Questions

 Send the announcement to: firstname.lastname@example.org.
 Make sure the subject line reads exactly as you wish it to read when it is distributed.
 (In other words, don’t make the subject line read something like, “Please distribute my announcement on your list.”
 Instead, make it read something like, “local theater looking for Costume Designer.”
 Announcements will be reviewed for content before being forwarded on to the listserv.

 Sorry, but we simply can’t loan or rent costumes to individuals.
 At slower times of the year we can sometimes rent costumes to other theatre organizations in the region.
-That will depend on the time of year, what is needed and who is interested.
-For more information about costume rental to arts organizations, please contact our Costume Shop Supervisor, Lindsey Eastman, at email@example.com.
+That will depend on the time of year, what is needed, and who is interested.
+For more information about costume rental to arts organizations, please contact email@example.com.

 We simply don’t have the time or manpower to handle rentals.
 On rare occasion, we’ve been able to help out other theatre organizations in the community with props, but that will depend on a number of factors.
-At busy times of the year we have generally have to say no. For more information, email our Professor of Theatre Design and Technology, Tom Tutino, at firstname.lastname@example.org.
+At busy times of the year we have generally have to say no. For more information, email our Professor of Theatre Design and Technology, Michael Frohling, at firstname.lastname@example.org.

-Not during the school year, we’re just too busy.
+Not during the school year; we’re just too busy.
 The Lab Theatre (approx. 120 seats) and Russell Miller Theatre (approx. 280 seats) are sometimes available for rental when classes are not in session.
+Also, lighting operators, sound operators, and accompanists are contingent upon availability.
 For more information contact our Production Coordinator, at email@example.com.

 Van Meter Auditorium is managed by the WKU Special Events Office: firstname.lastname@example.org.